quincy/configo/README.md

     // file: example.go
     package main

+    import (
+        "fmt"
-    import "github.com/quincy/configo"
+        "github.com/quincy/configo"
+    )

     var species = configo.String("species", "gopher", "the species we are studying", true, true)
     //                                                                                 ^     ^
     //                                This option can be set from the command line ----+     |
     //                                                                                       |
-    //                                This option can be set from the configuration file ----+
+    //                        This option can be set from the configuration file ------------+

     configo.SetDelimiter(":")  // Default is "="
     configo.Parse()

     fmt.Printf("Value of species is %s\n", species)

 The first time your program is run a default config file will be created with all options set to defaults, commented with the usage text.